-When an event triggers an alert, the alert summary information appears on your New Relic dashboard's Recent events.
+When an event passes the alert condition's threshold and triggers an alert, the alert summary information appears in your Recent events list.
 For details about the alert, including history and charts, select the alert's corresponding link.
 From the details you can also acknowledge that you received the alert notification.

 Tip: To filter the Recent events to a specific type of event, select the corresponding icon at the top of the list.